Casardo-Chen/wikiart-neural-trasnfer/README.md

 Abstract Art Gallery:
 https://www.kaggle.com/datasets/bryanb/abstract-art-gallery

-It contains two folders Abstract_gallery and Abstract_gallery_2.
-Abstract_gallery folder contains 2782 images of abstract art while Abstract_gallery_2 contains 90 images.
+It contains two folders `Abstract_gallery` and `Abstract_gallery_2`. `Abstract_gallery` folder contains 2782 images of abstract art while `Abstract_gallery_2` contains 90 images.
 The images are in the JPG format and have a resolution of 256x256 pixels.
-I used the Abstract_gallery folder for training.
+I used the `Abstract_gallery` folder for training.

 Neural Transfer:
 It contains content images for neural transfer, including starry night, mona lisa and a potrait of myself.